 What do you eat there?
 Prawns “Pil Pil” is my favorite starter and “Dorada en sal” as the main.

 Typical local food?
-Tapas and fish dishes
+Tapas and seafood

 Meet the locals: Mayan Monkey Mijas Chocolate Factory, Plaza Virgen de la Pena, 15, Mijas Pueblo.
 This is a must to visit every time I go to Mijas.
 It attracts all sorts of people of different nationalities who admire good coffee, handmade chocolate and a good chat.
 Simple but very special place.